dominictdavies/CITS4403-Project/REPORT.md

 ## **1. Introduction**

 This project presents an agent-based model (ABM) that simulates the spread of an infectious disease within a dynamic population.
-The model aims to demonstrate how behavioural interventions—such as social distancing, personal hygiene, and vaccination—affect infection dynamics in a simple but interpretable system.
+The model aims to demonstrate how interventions—such as vaccination—affect infection dynamics in a simple but interpretable system.

 Unlike traditional SIR models that treat populations as homogeneous, the ABM framework explicitly represents individuals as autonomous agents moving in continuous space.
 This allows direct modelling of local interactions, stochastic transmission, and spatial clustering, offering more realistic insights into how microscopic contacts produce macroscopic epidemic outcomes.